BubbaFrog/Rangedweapons-Remastered/README.md

-#Rangedweapons Remastered made by Bubbafrog read README2.md to see the credits
+#Rangedweapons Remastered made by Bubbafrog read README2.md to see the credits Enjoy : )